 ASUMH offers a comprehensive general education core that challenges students to acquire skills and knowledge that allow them to flourish in their professional and personal lives.
 The general education core [18 hours] is designed to give students the ability to master basic skills in English/communications, mathematics, science, and social science.
 The general education core is the foundation of all Associate Degree programs at ASUMH.

 The General Education Outcomes:

-Students completing a degree or technical certificate at ASUMH will have demonstrated:
+Students completing the general education core at ASUMH will have demonstrated a proficiency in the following skills: